 - Irregular Webcomic! author David Morgan-Mar and others had a half-baked idea to launch a site dedicated to half-baked ideas called "mezzacotta".
 Mezza cotta is Italian for half-baked.

 - Unshelved used Braille once.
 The characters in the strip comment that whatever it being said is gross and that you can't say that in a webcomic.
-It actually translates to "soon the full text of every overdue comic strip will be available on our website so that everybody can enjoy them." *
+It actually translates to "soon the full text of every overdue comic strip will be available on our website so that everybody can enjoy them." note

 - Rock Paper Cynic contains a strip that, according to the author, contrasts black humour with infantile joy by exploiting the Language Barrier between French and English.
 The strip has two separate scripts, running side by side, one in each language.
 The English is innocent and fairy tale like, while the French veers into darker territory.